kl2karpenko/test-calculator/README.md

 * jQuery
 * Custom addEventListeners

-P.S. (instead, please use observables from KnockoutJS)
+P.S. (instead, please use observables from ReactJS)

 #### In case of any questions don't hesistate to contact me directly.